Banaue Rice Terraces Tour Without a Guide

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator or G Adventures

-The festival however was not the highlight of our trip to Banaue… we were there for the rice terraces of Banaue and Batad, 2,000-year-old terraces that were carved into the mountains of Ifugao in the Philippines by the ancestors of the indigenous people.
+Although very interesting, the festival was not the highlight of our trip to Banaue.
+We were there for a Banaue rice terraces tour, for an insight into the 2,000-year-old terraces that were carved into the mountains of Ifugao in the Philippines by the ancestors of the indigenous people.

-The easiest way to get to Banaue from Manila is by overnight bus – there are 1-2 trips per day which are often fully booked, so booking early is highly recommended.
+The easiest way to get from Manila to Banaue is by overnight bus.
+There are 1-2 trips per day which are often fully booked, so booking early is highly recommended.
 There are also lots of private charters and tours running from Manila to Banaue but we found these to be overpriced and not worth considering.
+You may book busses online using services like 12Go Asia.

 The Imbayah Festival